maxpert/marmot/README.md

 ## Production status

-**MARMOT IS STILL NOT READY FOR PRODUCTION USAGE WHERE DB CORRUPTION IS UNACCEPTABLE.
-USE IT FOR EPHEMERAL STORAGE USE CASE ONLY WHERE LOOSING DATA OR CORRUPTION OF DB FILE IS NOT AN ISSUE.**
+**MARMOT IS IN RELEASE CANDIDATE STAGES, WHICH MEANS MOST OF ISSUES HAVE BEEN IRONED OUT, HOWEVER THERE MIGHT BE EDGE CASE RACE CONDITIONS THAT MIGHT CAUSE PROBLEMS.
+FOR NOW WE RECOMMEND USE IT FOR EPHEMERAL STORAGE USE CASE ONLY WHERE LOOSING DATA OR CORRUPTION OF DB FILE IS NOT AN ISSUE.**

 Right now it's being used for ephemeral cache storage in production services, on a very read heavy site.
 This easily replicates cache values across the cluster, keeping a fast local copy of cache database.